-- C. No vacation will accrue while on leave-without-pay. - D. Vacation shall be taken with authorization of the immediate supervisor and shall be paid at the current rate of pay.
-Employee requests for time off under this Section shall be granted based on operational needs. - E. Vacation shall not accrue and may not be taken prior to six (6) months of continuous satisfactory service, but after six months of employment, vacation time shall accrue retroactive to the date of employment. - F. Vacation accrued but not taken shall accumulate to a maximum of not more than 480 hours as of June 30 of each year.
-All hours in excess of 480 shall be paid on the check issued in the first full pay period of the fiscal year. - G. When a holiday falls when an Employee is on vacation, the Employee shall be paid for the holiday without a deduction from accrued vacation. - H. Accrued vacation will be paid to Employees upon termination after six (6) months of service. - I. Each calendar year, Employees with more than one hundred twenty (120) accrued annual leave may receive payment for all or part of annual leave in excess of one hundred and twenty (120) hours.
+C. No vacation will accrue while on leave-without-pay.

+- D. Vacation shall be taken with authorization of the immediate supervisor and shall be paid at the current rate of pay.
+Employee requests for time off under this Section shall be granted based on operational needs, and shall not be unreasonably denied. - E. Vacation shall not accrue and may not be taken prior to six (6) months of continuous satisfactory service, but after six months of employment, vacation time shall accrue retroactive to the date of employment. - F. Except for qualified Fire Department personnel, vacation accrued but not taken shall accumulate to a maximum of not more than 560 hours as of June 30 of each year.
+Qualified Fire Department personnel may accrue up to a maximum of 672 hours each year.
+In either case, any hours in excess of 560 or 672 respectively shall be paid on the check issued in the first full pay period of the fiscal year. - G. When a holiday falls when an Employee is on vacation, the Employee shall be paid for the holiday without a deduction from accrued vacation. - H. Accrued vacation will be paid to Employees upon termination after six (6) months of service. - I. Each fiscal year, Employees with more than one hundred twenty (120) accrued vacation leave may receive payment for all or part of vacation leave in excess of one hundred and twenty (120) hours.
 The leave balance shall be reduced accordingly.
 Such payment does not eliminate the mandatory leave use requirements set forth in this Section.
 Conversion payments are limited to twice each calendar year. - J. An Employee may request an advance of their vacation pay if they are going to be absent for more than ten (10) consecutive days and during which time a payroll is paid.
 The request to payroll must be made at least five (5) working days before the Employee's vacation is to begin and must include the signature of the Employee's immediate supervisor.
-Otherwise, Employees shall receive their pay check on regular scheduled pay days while on vacation. - K. Employees who do not use their mandatory time off as required shall forfeit the remaining balance of their unused mandatory time off as of June 30 of each calendar year.
-When operational needs do not allow an Employee to take the required time off, the City Administrator may extend the time to use mandatory leave for up to six (6) months.
+Otherwise, Employees shall receive their pay check on regular scheduled pay days while on vacation. - K. The Employer shall remind each employee in writing not later than April 1 of the need to use mandatory vacation time off and an accounting of time off used by the employee between July 1 and March 31 of current fiscal year.
+Employees who do not use their mandatory time off as required shall forfeit the remaining balance of their unused mandatory time off as of June 30 of each calendar year.
+When operational needs do not allow an Employee to take the required time off, the City Administrator may extend the time to use mandatory leave.
 An extension does not waive the following year's mandatory leave usage requirement.